mechabubba/bomo/README.md

 - Run `node index.js` or `npm start` to start the server and you're good to go
 - To change the port or persist data to a database, edit your `.env` file
   - The `DB` variable is a [keyv connection string](https://www.npmjs.com/package/keyv#usage).
 Read up on usage there and make sure to install the appropriate storage adapter as a dependency
-- environment variables are strings, not json. so DEV=false wouldn't work and Boolean("false") is true, but DEV= and Boolean(process.env.dev) is false, simple solution is use process.env.dev === "true" which will be true if true and false if anything else

 ## update